MarkPearlCoZa/Blog_General/_posts/2016-08-06-All-Models-Are-Wrong.md

 ---
 layout: post
-title: All models are wrong and some models are useful because they are wrong
+title: All models are wrong, some models are useful because they are wrong
 tags: General
 category: General
 ---